tezzoHub/beursNieuwsFeed/README.md

 📝 Toekomstige uitbreidingen

-- Validatie van dubbele items
-- RSS‑achtige output
-- WordPress shortcode integratie
+- In shortcode replace IF to Switch
-- Caching en diff‑detectie
 - Source toevoegen aan item (to be discussed)